mihdan/cyr2lat/readme.txt

 == Changelog ==

 = 6.7.0 () =
+* The minimum required PHP version is now 7.4.
+* The minimum required WordPress version is now 6.0.
 * Fixed a fatal error occurred with WP-CLI in a rare case.

 = 6.6.0 (30.11.2025) =